• Skip navigation

 • Several awards each year.

 • Two types of award.
-Up to £30,000 for small projects – delivery of small-scale productions, investigation of new methods, development of new collaborations.
-Over £30,000 for large projects – significant productions that will have high levels of impact.
+Up to and including £40,000 for small-to-medium sized projects projects – delivery of small-scale productions, investigation of new methods, development of new collaborations.
+Above £40,000 for large projects – significant productions that will have high levels of impact.

 • Applicants must live and work in the UK or Republic of Ireland and are usually affiliated to third-party organisations (e.g. galleries).
 Collaborative projects are welcomed.
 Projects should involve the creation of new artistic work and must have some biomedical scientific input.